XLTRR/XLTRR/README.md

 - 👋 Hi, I’m @XLTRR
-- 👀 I’m interested in ...
-Cyber-Security
+- 👀 I’m interested in investment finanace
-- 🌱 I’m currently learning ...
-SOC Responsibiltes Through Practical Applications
+- 🌱 I’m currently learning portfolio management and optimization as I study for my CFA
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on building market neutral derivitive trading models
-- 📫 How to reach me ...

 <!---
 XLTRR/XLTRR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.